-- 7. On the Choose ElectricInsight License screen, browse to your ElectricInsight license (if applicable) and click Next. - 8.
-On the Choose ElectricAccelerator Developer Edition License screen, browse to your ElectricAccelerator Developer Edition license and click Next. - 9.
-On Windows, select the user accounts you will use to run agents.
+- Windows C:\ECloud - Linux /opt/ecloud - On Windows, select the user accounts you will use to run agents.
 Accept the default ECloud Internal User or select Existing User.
 If you select Existing User, click Add User to add a user account.

-Click Next.

-- 10. When the Start Copying Files screen appears, click Next. - 11.
-The Installing screen displays while installation is completing.
+Click Next. - 11.
+When the Start Copying Files screen appears, click Next. - 12.
+The Installing screen displays while the installation finishes.
 When installation is finished, the Complete screen displays.
 Click Finish.

 Installation is complete.

-The installation log file is in the install directory's root, C: \ECloud or /opt/ecloud, by default.
+The installation log file is in the install directory's root.